| Report from the second part of the voyage Kirkwall Orkneys_peel Isle of Man

 for a reception and a tour around the Gokstad Ship copy the Odins Raven..

+At night we where invited to the sailors club for food and drinks.
 The next day we had an open boat with lots of visitors.
 We where also

 invited to the military tattoo at Thingwall and a great night there.